msiemsen/msiemsen.github.io/classes.md

 **Course description**

 Most people have never used a properly sharpened handsaw so they don't realize how well they work.
 Find out what you are missing!
 In the morning Mike will demonstrate how to bring an old saw back to life.
 We will go over what to look for in a handsaw and how to sharpen a saw.
 We will supply files and vises.
 Bring a saw to sharpen, between 10 and 6 points per inch and a saw vise if you have one.
 If you don't have a saw that you want to practice on Mike has some practice saws.
-He sometimes has a few saws for sale.
+He also has a few saws for sale.
 In the afternoon we will also file an auger bit.

 **Tools**